x

 Play Dead: if a grizzly bear attacks defensively, lie face down, cover your neck with your hands, and spread your legs to make it harder for the bear to flip you over.
 Remain still until the bear leaves.

 Fight Back: if the bear shows signs of stalking or attacks at night, it may be a predatory attack.
-In this case, fight back with all your might using any available objects, aiming for the bear's face and muzzle.
+Fight back with all your might using any available objects, aiming for the bear's face and muzzle.

 Being prepared and knowing these steps can significantly increase your chances of safely avoiding and surviving a grizzly bear encounter.